Electricity at Work Regulations (EAWR) Course

 What makes a person legally competent to do electrical work?
 In what way is the requirement for competency in electrical work more stringent than for other types of work?
 Who is responsible for ensuring that electrical tasks at work are carried out correctly?
 When is it legally permissible to work on live system?
-These are just some of the questions dealt with on this informative course – essential for all electrical engineers, electricians, supervisors – indeed anyone who works with electricity.
+These are just some of the questions dealt with on this informative course – essential for all electrical engineers, electricians, supervisors – indeed anyone who has responsibility for electrical safety.

 Is this course for me?

-This course would be particularly useful for Facilities maintenance people, existing electrical contractors, Health and Safety officers amongst many others.
+This course would be particularly useful for facilities managers, existing electrical contractors, health and safety officers amongst many others.

 Electricity at work regulations - Course Objectives

-On completion of the electricity at work course, participants will have a thorough understanding of the current legal requirements regarding:
+On completion of the electricity at work course, participants will have an understanding of the current legal requirements regarding:

 Candidates will be awarded a TS4U certificate of achievement.